 Consider Abby Wambach and Glennon Doyle, who met at a librarian convention in 2016.
-Both had new books out to promote.
-Doyle's, Love Warrior, was about all the work she and husband Craig Melton had put into saving their marriage after a series of problems (including his cheating).
+Both had new books to promote.
+Doyle's release, Love Warrior, was about all the work she and husband Craig Melton had put into saving their marriage after a series of problems (including his infidelity).

 "When Abby showed up, something happened," the author and motivational speaker recalled to the Wall Street Journal in early 2020.
 "I saw in her someone who never internalized the stuff I had been trying to shake off.
 She seemed so free and strong and was the kindest person in the room.
 I had always thought there was something different about me.
 With Abby, I understood.
 I didn't think to myself, 'Oh, I'm gay.'
 Instead, I just knew she was my person forever."

-Meanwhile, Wambach, a two-time Olympic gold medalist and World Cup champion with the U.S. Women's National Soccer Team, was at the convention with her memoir Forward, in which she opened up about, yes, her achievements, but also her divorce (which was so recent she first revealed it in the book) and her battle with alcohol and pill addiction.
+Meanwhile, Wambach, a two-time Olympic gold medalist and World Cup champion with the U.S. women's national soccer team, was at the convention with her memoir Forward, in which she opened up about, yes, her achievements, but also her divorce (which was so recent at the time she first revealed it in the book) and her battle with alcohol and pill addiction.

 Wambach, the leading all-time goal scorer for the USWNT, had known very little besides winning all of her life.
-The youngest of seven kids, she started playing soccer at 4 in her hometown of Rochester, NY, after her mom checked out a book about the sport for her from the library.
+The youngest of seven kids, she started playing soccer at 4 in her hometown of Rochester, N.Y., after her mom checked out a book about the sport from the library for her.

 Name a lofty height in soccer, Wambach has achieved it.
 Her natural talent, discipline and drive made her one of the best athletes playing in any sport.

-Her personal life, however, was a bit more all over the place.
+Her personal life, however, was a little more all over the place.

 "That night getting arrested was one of the best things that has ever happened to me.
 Because if I don't get so publicly shamed and publicly humiliated, I don't think I wake up," Wambach told the Associated Press on her book tour that September.
 "I think I was asleep for a lot of years.
 Asleep to the pleas from my family and friends, and even myself, to get help.
 So that night I was humiliated enough to wake up."